TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Cast a ray to the overlap point to not be able to pick up items through walls
 - Add background to arena context tip so it is noticeable

 - Picking up items